kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    \chi^2 = {\left(\frac{\Delta_1}{\delta_1}\right)}^2 + {\left(\frac{\Delta_2}{\delta_2}\right)}^2 + {\left(\frac{\Delta_3}{\delta_3}\right)}^2 + \cdots + {\left(\frac{\Delta_N}{\delta_N}\right)}^2

 So if we expect that on average the ratios are 1, then we expect that this sum is equal to *N*.
 You can always add more parameters to a model.
-If you have as many parameter as data points, you can find a curve that hits all data points, but usually these curves have no significance.
+If you have as many parameters as data points, you can find a curve that hits all data points, but usually these curves have no significance.
 In this case you don't have any *degrees of freedom*.
 The degrees of freedom for a fit with *N* data points and *n* adjustable model parameters